The Colonization Process

 Step 1: Interest Group

 The first step in founding a Chapter is to assemble a group of like-minded men.
 This is called an Interest Group.
 Think of this as an initial recruitment drive.
 There is no time limit or set schedule for the initial recruitment.
 Instead, it is important to ensure that all members of the group get along with each other, are serious about the Fraternity, and share a willingness to commit to its ideals and purposes.
-You should also contact the Office of Recruitment as soon as possible for guidance and support.
+You should also contact the Office of Expansion as soon as possible for guidance and support.
 During this time, it is important to spend time together as a group, as well as to consider what sort of Chapter you would like to become.
 What does your group stand for?
 How does that fit within the larger whole of Delta Lambda Phi?
-Once the Interest Group includes at least ten (10) serious members, they may petition the Board of Directors to be recognized as a Colony.
+Once the Interest Group includes at least ten (10) serious members, they may apply to become a colony of Delta Lambda Phi.

 Step 2: Colonization